gaiaseynaeve/afec-eigensite/src/project.md

 layout: 'layouts/page.html'
 ---

-As a student I made some logos for assignments at school and for some friends.
-Below are the logos I made.
-Click on each logo to get more information.
+As a student I made some assignments at school, but I also had some assignments for acquaintances or family.
+Below are some of the projects I worked on.
+Click on each picture to get more information.

-### LOGOS

 <div class="werkjes">
 {% for item in collections.featuredWork %}